 The features of the best compact camera signal a more user-friendly, practical approach, and the wish to get this right: The leading brands – like Canon and Sony – have crafted models that meet the needs of photographers.
 (In fact, many offer great lenses that work well with their cameras.)

 After refining their designs with previous models, these companies managed to open up the compact camera world in a powerful way, allowing users to capture high-quality images while keeping things simple and easy.
-They offer the best options for product photography, which are very much a “here’s what you need to create stunning shots” guide – a tricky task, but the images that result from these cameras are impressive.
+They offer the best camera for product photography, which are very much a “here’s what you need to create stunning shots” guide – a tricky task, but the images that result from these cameras are impressive.
 The best compact cameras are versatile tools, and they never forget that.

 There is a super long list of features this review can’t cover – some I get, for being too technical, while others seem kind of silly – but what you’ll find in the Sony RX100 VII is a compact camera designed for those who want quality without bulk.
 And after most of the basic settings are figured out, creative choices remain.
 There’s a “pause” you can take that’ll make you wish a lot of other cameras would try the same thing with features that aren’t overwhelming for beginners.